Cubix-Dev/SNext/README.md

 - Make a GitHub issue.
 Please provide screenshots of error messages if possible, or go as in depth as possible.
 - Join the [Discord](https://discord.gg/mqGKmRw9MY) and make a ticket in the #tickets channel.
   - If the ticket bot is down, ping a Firmware dev (they have a magentaish color name) with your issue.
+ As the project is no longer maintained, theres no guarantee we will resolve your issue.